Azure-Samples/java-microservices-aca-lab/index.md

 ### Workthrough guide

-Based on your current knowledge background and your plan, there are some ways suggested to use this lab:
+Based on your current knowledge background and your plan, there are some typical usage scenarios for your reference:

 * If you are not familiar with Azure Spring Apps and want to learn how to deploy new project in Azure Container Apps, you may start from these labs:
   * [Lab 2: Migrate a Spring Apps microservices application to Azure Container Apps]({% link docs/02_lab_migrate/02_openlab_setup_aca.md %})